jumferreira/jumferreira.github.io/README.md

 ### Installation of the code

-1- Git clone from the `master` branch
+1- Git clone from the `source` branch

 2- In the page of the application, using Yarn